How a tiny town in Namibia saved its beloved rhinos

 An environmental pioneer

 When Namibia gained its independence in 1990, it became the first country in Africa to protect the environment in its constitution.
-It also created
+It also created community conservancies – lands with defined borders and governances outside the national park structure, where the communities themselves benefit from the resources, including animals, on their homelands.
+Today the government counts 86 communal conservancies covering more than 20% of the country’s territory.
+Many of these conservancies thrive by running lodges that draw tourists to see wildlife, in turn fueling local economies.

 Steve Galloway, chairman of the Community Conservation Fund of Namibia, says community conservation represents the best of both worlds.
 It puts large tracts of land under environmental protection – but not at the expense of people.
 “You bring in tourists, and you grow vegetables for those tourists and curios for those tourists.
 You do hiking trails, and you create a whole ecosystem,” he says.

-Note: Editor's note: This story has been updated to restore a few sentences that had been inadvertently omitted on initial publication.